-

 Missouri trees face similar stress from rain.

-They learn which trees need attention.
+They understand which trees need attention.

-Some trees may only need monitoring.
+Low-risk trees may only require observation.

-Decay often begins inside trunks or limbs.
+Decay often starts inside the trunk or limbs.

 External signs may be absent.